 - I encourage my guest bloggers to submit posts earlier rather than later in the month.
-The Campfire Chic blog schedule is generally planned two months out with several dates held each month for guest blog posts.
+The Campfire Chic blog schedule is generally planned three months out with several dates held each month for guest blog posts.
 In an effort to seamlessly include guest posts, I try to spread the posts out throughout the month.
 Due to the nature of working with Passionfruit Ads, please contact me if you plan to pitch a post so we can work out a publish date.

 - I do ask my guest bloggers to not republish the post on their own blog or send the guest post to any other bloggers.
 Unique content is important in the internet world, and this is your opportunity to create new content.
 You are more than welcome to post a photo from your guest blog post in a post on your site, driving traffic to the post.

-- Guest posts are to be submitted in html format via email.
-Simply draft up your blog post in your own editor and copy and paste the html directly into an email to me.
+- Guest posts are to be submitted via email.
+Simply draft up your blog post in your own editor and copy and paste text or write directly in an email.
 If you have specific formatting requests, please let me know in that email.